 In Sydney in 2000, Dara Torres, 33 years old and with only one year of hard training behind her, won a whopping five medals.
 After this impressive performance, she retired once again.
 However, the process would repeat itself.
 After having been tempted back via a masters race in 2006, she initiated a two-year program with her eyes set on the Beijing Olympics.
-There, she became the first over the age of 40 to win an Olympic medal in swimming; as a matter of fact, she was only one hundredth of a second away from beating Britta Steffen in the 50 meters freestyle.
+There, she became the first person over the age of 40 to win an Olympic medal in swimming; as a matter of fact, she was only one hundredth of a second away from beating German Britta Steffen in the 50m freestyle.

-Her last performance came in 2012 when she, 45 years old, was only a few hundreds of a second from getting a spot on the US Olympic team.
+Her last performance came in 2012 at 45 years old when she was only a few hundredths of a second from getting a spot on the U.S. Olympic team.
 Dara Torres has become perhaps the world’s greatest symbol of what women, mothers and people are capable of doing.